yurrriq/exe/README.md

 This labguage relies on pure Calculus of Construction with 1 axiom and four deduction rules, inductive `data` and coinductive `record` dependent definitions, and also impredicative indexed universums.
-Pure CoC and impredicative universums are included into the core of the language -- Om, with reduced Exe syntax, that is able typecheck and normilize terms.
+Pure CoC and impredicative universums are included into the core of the language with reduced Exe syntax -- Om, that is able typecheck and normalize terms.

 Fearures
 --------